What Employee Benefits Liability Is All About:

 What Are the Limits of Employee Benefits Liability Insurance?

 This insurance policy is strictly limited to covering both legally required and optional employee benefits.
-Health insurance, for example, is never legally required.
-Many businesses offer subsidized health insurance plans as a benefit of employment in order to attract and retain higher quality workers.
+Health insurance, for example, is often not legally required.
+Many businesses offer subsidized health insurance plans as a benefit of employment in order to attract and retain higher quality employees.
 A common misconception is that employers must offer benefits to full-time employees or after they have reached a certain size.
 However, the Affordable Care Act only specifies the employers with over 50 full-time employees provide health insurance, or pay a penalty.
 Health insurance is still one of the most common benefits businesses offer that results in claims against an employer.

 Health insurance, among all other benefits, is a common target for benefits claims.
 While this insurance policy will cover some of the costs incurred in the situation of a mismanaged benefit, it may not cover all of the costs.
 Liability limitations may apply on a per-employee basis as well as a liability limitation amount for all employees as a whole.
 A deductible of at least $1,000 is common.